danielabar/meblog/src/markdown/model-audit-paper-trail.md

 (1 row)
 ```

-As shown from both the Rails and database consoles, PaperTrail has successfully recorded the update to this product record.
+As shown from both the Rails and database consoles, PaperTrail has successfully recorded the update to this product record in the `product_versions` table.

 ## Other Models